Lissy93/dashy/docs/troubleshooting.md

 ## Status Checks Failing
 If you're using status checks, and despite a given service being online, the check is displaying an error, there are a couple of things you can look at:

-If your service requires requests to include any authorization in the headers, then use the  `statusCheckHeaders` property, as described in the [docs](/docs/status-indicators.md#setting-custom-headers).
+If your service requires requests to include any authorization in the headers, then use the  `statusCheckHeaders` property, as described above.
 If you are still having issues, it may be because your target application is blocking requests from Dashy's IP.
 This is a [CORS error](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), and can be fixed by setting the headers on your target app, to include:
 ```
 Access-Control-Allow-Origin: https://location-of-dashy/
 Vary: Origin
 ```
-If the URL you are checking has an unsigned certificate, or is not using HTTPS, then you may need to disable the rejection of insecure requests.
+If the URL you are checking is not using HTTPS, then you may need to disable the rejection of insecure requests.
 This can be done by setting `statusCheckAllowInsecure` to true for a given item.

 If you get an error, like `Service Unavailable: Server resulted in a fatal error`, even when it's definitely online, this is most likely caused by missing the protocol.
-Don't forget to include `https://` (or whatever protocol) before the URL, and ensure that if needed, you've specified the port.
+Don't forget to include `https://` (or whatever protocol) before the URL, and ensure that if it's needed, you've specified the port.

-Currently, the status check needs a page to be rendered, so if this URL in your browser does not return anything, then status checks will not work.
-This may be modified in the future, but in the meantime, a fix would be to make your own status service, which just checks if your app responds with whatever code you'd like, and then return a 200 plus renders an arbitrary message.
-Then just point `statusCheckUrl` to your custom page.
+By default, the status check needs a page to be rendered, so if this URL in your browser does not return anything, then status checks will not work.
+You can fix this by setting `statusCheckPingOnly: true`.
+This will send just a normal ping to a given IP, instead of the normal GET request.

 For further troubleshooting, use an application like [Postman](https://postman.com) to diagnose the issue.
-Set the parameter to `GET`, and then make a call to: `https://[url-of-dashy]/ping/?&url=[service-url]`.
-Where the service URL must have first been encoded (e.g. with `encodeURIComponent()` or [urlencoder.io](https://www.urlencoder.io/))
+Set the parameter to `GET`, and then make a call to either:
+- `https://[url-of-dashy]/status-check/?&url=[service-url]` - Where the service URL must have first been encoded (e.g. with `encodeURIComponent()` or [urlencoder.io](https://www.urlencoder.io/))
+- `https://[url-of-dashy]/status-ping/?&ip=[service-ip]` - Where the IP is that of your service

 If you're serving Dashy though a CDN, instead of using the Node server or Docker image, then the Node endpoint that makes requests will not be available to you, and all requests will fail.
 A workaround for this may be implemented in the future, but in the meantime, your only option is to use the Docker or Node deployment method.